htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - Job duration policy hold message now displays the time exceeded in 'dd+hh:mm:ss' format rather than just seconds.
   :jira:`1062`

-- All regular expressions in configuration and in the classad regexp function now use the pcre2 10.39 library. (http://www.pcre.org).
-We believe that this will break no existing regular expressions.
-  :jira:`1087`

 - The ``OWNER`` authorization level has been removed.
 Commands that used to require this level now require ``ADMINISTRATOR`` authorization.